Skip to main content

 What Doesn’t Trigger Failover

-• Card is declined by the issuing bank (legitimate decline)
+• Card declined by the issuing bank (legitimate decline)

 • Invalid card number or CVV